BernardoMG/dev-reTHINK-Hackathon/3rd Challenge.md

 ## Task 2 (`estimation: 40 minutes`)

-`Change XHyperty hyperty` - Inside `dev-hyperty` folder is the source code of each hyperty.
+`Change XHyperty hyperty` - Inside `dev-hyperty` folder is the source code of each hyperty (`src` folder).
 The toolkit encodes everything in this folder.
-To change the `XHyperty`
+Each team should change the `generateCode(name)` method present in the `XHyperty.hy.js`.

 ## Task 3 (`estimation: 15 minutes`)